BryonWilliams200/lubuntu-vm-qemu/README.md

 ## 🚀 Launch Script

+🚀 Launch Script

-To eliminate repetitive manual commands, the VM was encapsulated into an executable Bash script:
+To eliminate repetitive manual commands, the VM is encapsulated into an executable Bash script.

 ```bash
 cpulimit -l 95 -- qemu-system-x86_64 \